gavinlyonsrepo/cylon/Readme.md

 	* Edit pacaur config file
 	* Update all packages in all repositories, pacaur -Syu
 	* Write installed package lists to files (REF1)
-	* Remove foreign packages explicitly installed menu
+	* Remove foreign packages  menu

 * Full System update
-	* Runs the same report that is called by cylon option -u
+	* Runs the same report that is called by cylon -u , see options section

 * System maintenance menu
 	* All Failed Systemd Services and system status